 It's time to talk.

-Yes, the beginning parts of dating are wonderful.
-Love is fantastic.
-Walking around with butterflies in your stomach rocks.
-Hearts above your head are fun; however, what are the signs that will inevitably show up when something starts to bother you, or your level of fulfillment with this person starts to decline and diminish?
+Hearts above your head are fun.
+However, what are the signs that will inevitably show up when something starts to bother you, or your level of fulfillment with this person starts to decline and diminish?

 Yes, you could just break up, but what if the solution to get things back on track is just having a quick discussion with your partner about something that is bothering you?
 Yes, this can be very nerve-racking because you don't want to rock the boat or make the person upset, right?

-- You are having a conversation in your own head about an issue over and over again, and the voice in your head is getting louder and louder and not going away.
+- You are having a conversation in your own head about an issue over and over again.
+The voice in your head is getting louder and louder and not going away.

-- The hearts over your head are dissolving quickly and turning into dark grey clouds.
-You are wondering if the grass is greener on the other side, and you have this burning desire to bolt and leave the situation because it may be easier than discussing it.
+- The hearts over your head are dissolving quickly and turning into dark gray clouds.
+You're wondering if the grass is greener on the other side, and you have this burning desire to bolt and leave the situation because it may be easier than discussing it.

 - You want more time by yourself rather than being with that person.
 You noticed there is a big elephant in the room that you are not talking about, and there is a lot of distance between the two of you.